 home_url(); // retrieve the home url of the current site get_home_url(); // return the home url of the current site site_url(); // retrieve the url of current site get_site_url(); // return the url of current site get_admin_url(); // retrieve the url to the admin area for a GIVEN site, defaults to current admin_url() was introduced earlier.

 Improved Author Template Support

-Now we can create a simple file like author-name.php or author-id.php and it will show a customised Author template for that author.
+Now we can create a simple file like author-name.php or author-id.php and it will show a customized Author template for that author.

 Modular Template Support

 Most of The template files contain repeated code like the loop code over and over again.
-But Wordpres 3.0 introduces a function get_template_part() with which you can include same code from a file whereever you want just with a single line.
-In its simplr form, one needs to use it like this:
+But Wordpres 3.0 introduces a function get_template_part() with which you can include some code from a file wherever you want just with a single line.
+In its simplest form, one needs to use it like this:

 Theme Organisation Update

-Earlier if your theme just had a index.php and a style.css file, your blog still ran perfectly without any errors as it considered default theme as its parent theme.
-But with WordPress 3.0, default them has been removed.
-If you still want to run your theme perfectly on WordPress 3.0, just keep the default theme [it won’t come with WordPress 3.0 package] and include the following line at the top of your style.css:
+Earlier if your theme just had an index.php and a style.css file, your blog still ran perfectly without any errors as it considered the default theme as its parent theme.
+But with WordPress 3.0, the default theme has been removed.
+If you still want to run your theme perfectly on Wordpress 3.0, just keep the default theme (It won’t come with WordPress 3.0 package) and include the following line at the top of your style.css.